Mercedes-Benz 770: Surviving 770s

 There is a 1938 Mercedes-Benz 770 Großer at the Museu do Caramulo in Portugal.
 This car is armoured and was ordered by the PVDE, the Portuguese internal secret police, after the 1937 bomb attempt against the Portuguese dictator António Salazar.

-A black 1938 770K, on display at the Technisches Museum in Sinsheim, Germany, allegedly was owned by the German central government office and used by Adolf Hitler during parades.
-The car was fitted with mine-proof floor armour, plus thick glass and bodywork.
+A black 1938 770K, on display at the Technisches Museum in Sinsheim, Germany, was supposedly owned by the German central government office and used by Adolf Hitler during parades.
+The car was fitted with mine-resistant floor armour, plus thick glass and bodywork.
 However, as a convertible parade car, the occupants' protection was limited.

 There is a 1939 770K on display at the Southward Car Museum at Paraparaumu in New Zealand.
 It is believed to have been intended as a gift for Edward VIII after the planned German invasion of Britain.

 A 1939 770K Cabriolet B has made at least one appearance at the Pebble Beach Concours d'Elegance in California.
 This car is a 2-door, 5-passenger convertible, making it particularly unusual since the majority of W150 cars were built as hardtop limousines or convertible limousines.
 It is finished in dark red with a tan leather interior.

 The Spanish Royal Guard has a 770 in the Royal Palace of El Pardo in Madrid, which was used by Francisco Franco.

-A 770k once owned by King Abdullah I of Jordan is on display in the Royal Automobile Museum there.
+A 770K once owned by King Abdullah I of Jordan is on display in the Royal Automobile Museum there.

+A 770K Tourenwagen is on display at the Henri-Malartre automobile museum in Rochetaillée-sur-Saône, France.
+It was seized in May 1945 in Berchtesgaden by troops from General Leclerc's 2nd Armored Division.
+The windows are scratched from gunfire by soldiers who wanted to test its armor.
+Before being installed in the museum in 1969, the car had traveled for ten years in France, Belgium, and Holland to raise funds for war widows and orphans.

 Notable owners

-Famous owners of the Mercedes-Benz 770 have included the following people, but most of them are part of the Axis powers during World War II.
+Famous owners of the Mercedes-Benz 770 have included the following people, most of them part of the Axis powers during World War II.